powerhome/oss-guide/docs/resources/your_github.md

 To participate in work-related open source projects:
 1. Use your personal GitHub.com account.
 Create one if you don't have one.
 1. [Add your powerhrg.com email address to your account](https://github.com/settings/emails).
 Please [use this email address to make work-related commits](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address).
 Why? because some projects track contributions by company and we'd like to celebrate the work you are doing.
-If you are reluctant to associate your work address with your personal account, please contact the SDRB to discuss a work-around.
+If you are reluctant to associate your work address with your personal account, please contact the SDRT to discuss a work-around.
 1. [Activate two-factor authentication on your account](https://github.com/settings/security).
 This is a good security practice in general, and is required for all users who are given access to the powerhome org. **Make sure you save the recovery codes for your two-factor authentication**, we will not be able to help you if you lose your security device and get locked out of your account.
 1. [Add an SSH key](https://github.com/settings/keys) to your account to make it easier to access GitHub.com from the command line.